bblodget/RetroComputeBlog/_posts/2019-04-06-TI_Fighter.md

 tipi> git clone git@github.com:bblodget/TI_Fighter.git
 ```

-I then update _tipi.config_ to have DSK3_DIR set to TI_Fighter.
+I then update tipi.config to have DSK3\_DIR set to TI\_Fighter.
-After you update the _tipi.config_ you need to reboot the PI.
+After you update the tipi.config you need to reboot the PI.
-Here is the top three lines from my _tipi.config_:
+Here is the top three lines from my tipi.config:

 ```
 DSK1_DIR=TurboForth122.DSK1